robfairh/moltres/problems/mhtgr350/xs/README.md

 7/- XS for homogenized, and 4 reflector types (fullcore) 8/- mixes 6/ and 7/
-oecd-nea/- contains XS to carry out Phase I: Exercise 1.
+oecd-nea/- contains XS to carry out Phase I: Exercise 1. assembly/- XS of the bottom reflector, top reflector, and homogenized fuel of the standard-column

 * to create xs/8/ do the following (in xs/): mkdir 8/